 - How old is he?
 Although a man can impregnate a woman into his 70s and older, new studies make it clear that a man's fertility declines with age, beginning around 35.
 Both the quality and the quantity of sperm are affected.

 - Is he okay "down there"?
-One of the biggest causes of male infertility is varicoceles - varicose veins in the scrotum.
+One of the biggest causes of male infertility is varicoceles, which is varicose veins in the scrotum.
 These affect one in ten men.
 Some get them around their testicles, which can reduce sperm production.
 Have him see a urologist for treatment options.

 - Does he drink a lot or smoke pot?
 In some men, even moderate drinking affects fertility; some researchers believe men should limit themselves to one drink a day for optimal fertility.
 Marijuana use can reduce the production of sperm, and heavy use is associated with infertility, says Dr. Davis.